-This application will be submitted concurrently with a Rezoning application to rezone the Zoning designations to be consistent with the requested FLU designations in this application.
-Existing FLU and Zoning designations of adjacent parcels are identified in Table 1 and illustrated in Figures 2 - 4.
-The proposed FLU designations are illustrated in Figure 3.
+This application has been submitted concurrently with a Large-scale Comprehensive Plan Amendment application to ensure onsite Future Land Use (FLU) designations are consistent with the Zoning designations requested in this application.
+Existing FLU and Zoning designations of adjacent parcels are identified in Table 1 and illustrated in Figures 2 and 3 while the proposed onsite zoning is shown in Figure 4.